Robbie Doyle

 Robbie Doyle (born 22 April 1982, Bray) is an Irish retired soccer player.
-He most recently played for League of Ireland Premier Division club Bray Wanderers, in 2010.
-From 2011 until present, he has been used in various advertising campaigns nationwide as a male model, featuring heavily in BMW's ad for Winter 2011.
-Robbie currently resides in the seaside village of Greystones, Co.Wicklow, living with his wife Nikki and their daughter Nahla.
-Since his modelling and football days, he is now known as a very talented singer songwriter.

 Career

 The "journeyman" started his career with Blackburn Rovers spending 3 years at the club.

 He returned home to sign for his home town club Bray Wanderers in time for the 2001/02 season making his League of Ireland debut as a substitute at Tolka Park on 9 November.
 He made a handful of appearances at the club when Paul Doolin offered him regular first team football at UCD and so Doyle was on his way again.
 He scored on his debut for UCD on the first day of the 2002/03 season against Bohemians and his performances that season impressed Stephen Kenny enough to offer him a move to Bohemians at the end of the season.
 Doyle made a decent start to life at Dalymount and played in all of Bohs' four 2003–04 UEFA Champions League qualifiers but he fell out with Kenny and in mid-2004, he returned once again to St Patrick's Athletic.
 He has since played for Bray Wanderers (again) and Macclesfield Town.

-On 4 July 2007, Robbie agreed to sign for Dundalk FC from Macclesfield Town.
+On 4 July 2007, Doyle agreed to sign for Dundalk from Macclesfield Town.
 He was released at the end of the 2007 season by Dundalk and signed for Sporting Fingal F.C. at the start of the 2008 season and ended the season as First Division top scorer.
 Fingal achieved promotion to the Premier Division in 2009 and better was to come as Fingal and Doyle won the FAI Cup when beating Sligo Rovers 2–1 at Tallaght Stadium.

 On 4 March 2010 he re-signed for Bray Wanderers.
 In his three spells at his hometown club Doyle scored 5 goals in 59 total appearances.